huddlesk/terraform-aws-portfolio/README.md

-# Terraform AWS Portfolio Environment
+# IaC AWS Portfolio Environment (Terraform/Ansible)

 This repository defines a small, production‑style AWS environment using Terraform and Ansible, designed to showcase Infrastructure as Code, modular design, and CI/CD‑friendly structure for Release, DevOps and Cloud roles.